Alexey Navalny dead in a Russian penal colony, prison service says

 "The Federal Penitentiary Service of Russia in the Yamalo-Nenets Autonomous Okrug is spreading the news of Alexey Navalny's death in IK-3.
 We have no confirmation of this yet.
 Alexey's lawyer is currently on his way to Kharp.
 As soon as we have some information, we will report on it," Yarmysh said on social media.
 The IK-3 penal colony is about 1,200 miles from Moscow, in Russia's remote, far north Urals region.

-Navalny, who emerged as the most outspoken critic of President Vladimir Putin's government before he was imprisoned in 2021, was initially serving a nine-year sentence in a high-security prison about 150 miles east of Moscow for parole violations, fraud, and contempt of court when he was convicted of promoting "extremism."
+Navalny emerged as the most outspoken critic of Putin's government before he was imprisoned in 2021.
+He was initially handed a nine-year sentence in a high-security prison about 150 miles east of Moscow for parole violations, fraud, and contempt of court when he was convicted of promoting "extremism."

-Navalny, 47, and many outside observers have always considered the charges against him politically motivated retaliation for his criticism of Putin and the Kremlin's policies, both foreign and domestic.
-He was serving a lengthy sentence on a variety of charges, including promoting "extremism."
+Navalny and many outside observers have always considered the charges against him retaliation for his criticism of Putin and the Kremlin's policies, both foreign and domestic.
 The U.S. State Department also considered his prosecution and imprisonment "politically motivated."

 Navalny described the Russian president's party as one of "crooks and thieves," which became a rallying cry for his millions of Twitter and YouTube followers and a thorn in Putin's side.
 He attempted to challenge Putin in the country's 2018 presidential election — but the Kremlin barred him from running due to a prior fraud conviction that Navalny said was politically motivated.